 Discovering a need

-Michael Sommerlad, developer of the Sommerlad chicken genetics, gained an inside understanding of the Australian industry whilst managing broiler breeder farms, and an imported great grandparent facility for a leading poultry integrator.
-In 2001, Michael left the industry to work with one of Australia's first certified organic chicken producers, and it was here that he quickly discovered a need for alternative genetics.
+Michael Sommerlad, developer of the Sommerlad chicken genetics, gained an inside understanding of the Australian industry whilst managing broiler breeder farms, and an imported genetic facility for a leading poultry integrator.
+In 2001, Michael began work with one of Australia's first certified organic chicken producers, and it was here that he quickly discovered a need for alternative genetics.
 Whilst high-performance broilers meet the demands of a price-sensitive and rapacious market, their suitability for use in organic and free-range pastured production systems must be questioned, not only on the grounds of animal welfare, but also genuine production and product differentiation, and certification standards.
 You can read more about this on the welfare page.

 'Something new from something old'

 Responding to an opportunity to purchase some of the industry's redundant strains of Australian meat chickens, Michael and his family embarked on a long and costly poultry breeding project to develop alternative meat chicken strains.
 The valuable genetics were incorporated into the breeding programme, along with carefully selected Australian heritage table poultry strains such as the Plymouth Rock, Light Sussex, and Aussie Game.

 Bred to thrive in Australian conditions